-The journey takes around an hour and the drop off point was less than 5 minutes walk from our hotel which is ideal after a long haul flight like ours, with time different it was around midnight for us at this point.
+The journey takes around an hour and the drop off point was less than 5 minutes walk from our hotel.
+Ideal after a long haul flight like ours, with time different it was around midnight for us at this point.
 On the way we saw our first film being made;

 there was a group outside of a Cafe kitted out with a boom mic and a decent sized camera filming a group of men holding a toaster – apparently the time machine was ready!

-You can’t go to Hollywood and not seek out film and TV attractions.
-We visited Universal Studios, and we got there early, just after opening which was great we were in in 5 minutes.
+You can’t go to Hollywood and not visit any film and TV attractions.
+We visited Universal Studios and we got there just after opening which was great, we were in in 5 minutes.